 14:30 — End of session

-During the conversation, the speakers will discuss a number of statements related to the implementation of green practices and sustainable development in the cities;
+During the conversation, the speakers will discuss a number of statements related to the implementation of green practices and sustainable development in cities;

 About the program